rbowsley/lamplighthelp/source/3-1-0_The_Main_Menu.markdown

 ![{{Lamplight}} initial menu](3.1.0a.png)

-(The categories that you see in your own system may differ to those shown in the picture above - this is due to each system beind customised for the organisation using it.)
+(The categories that you see in your own system may differ to those shown in the picture above - this is due to each system being customised for the organisation using it.)

 If you click many of these headings a dropdown sub-menu will appear.
 Simply click on the sub-menu item to go to the page you need.